County-class destroyer: Ships' names

 Four of the new ships were named after counties containing a Royal Navy Dockyard: Devonshire (Devonport Dockyard), Hampshire (Portsmouth Dockyard), Kent (Chatham Dockyard), and Fife (Rosyth dockyard).
 Glamorgan and Antrim are the counties in Wales and Northern Ireland which contain the port cities and regional capitals of Cardiff and Belfast (by analogy to London, England).
 Norfolk is the county of Nelson's birth, and the important 19th-century ports of Great Yarmouth and King's Lynn.

 Three of the ships' names have been subsequently re-used: HMS London was a Type 22 frigate.
 HMS Kent and HMS Norfolk were used for RN Type 23 frigates though in their case after British dukedoms.

-Service

-1982 Falklands War

-Antrim and Glamorgan both served in the Falklands War; Antrim was the flagship of Operation Paraquet, the recovery of South Georgia in April 1982.
-Her helicopter, a Westland Wessex HAS Mk 3 (nicknamed "Humphrey") was responsible for the rescue of 16 Special Air Service operators from Fortuna Glacier and the subsequent detection and disabling of the Argentinian submarine Santa Fe.
-In San Carlos Water, Antrim was hit by a 1,000 lb (450 kg) bomb which failed to explode.
-Glamorgan, after many days on the "gun line" bombarding Port Stanley airfield, was hit by an Exocet launched from land at the end of the conflict.
-It destroyed her aircraft hangar and the port Seacat mounting.
-Her Navigating Officer's prompt reaction to visual detection of the Exocet narrowly averted a hit on the fatally vulnerable Seaslug magazine, by turning the ship so as to give as small a target as possible (the stern) to the incoming weapon.
-The ship suffered fourteen deaths, injuries, and was lucky to survive with extensive damage and flooding.
-Had the missile hit a few inches lower, the above waterline magazine would have blown in an explosive fireball and many more of the crew might have been lost.